TheBoss8023/MCreatorFabricGenerator/README.md

+**THIS IS THE DEVELOPMENT BRANCH FOR 1.16.
+DO NOT USE THIS UNLESS YOU WANT THE BLEEDING EDGE OF IT.**
 # MCreatorFabricGenerator
 An unofficial plugin for [MCreator](https://mcreator.net/), a code generator to create Minecraft mods.
 Adds a [Fabric](https://fabricmc.net/) code generator type.
 Currently, this tool is very incomplete.